mnr/writing-wip/hotmeal.md

 Many of the tags identify stock electronics.
 The largest circuit is a Hestia board belonging to the oven in the other room.
 Lupe points it out.
 “Dakota took this out of the Hestia and installed a home-built version.”

-“So Dakota wasn't using the oven for food.
+“So Dakota wasn’t using the oven for food.
 She was doing research.
 That’s one mystery partially solved,” says Araci.
 “You mentioned you had two interesting things to show me?”

 “Yes.”
 She moves the view to the meal box.
 It’s in bad shape, with large jagged gaps.